 Back when I rowed on my college crew team, during strategic moments in our race the coxswain would shout to the rowers, “Give me a power-ten” which meant that we had to put forth our strongest and best strokes to drive the boat forward.
 This boost provided added momentum at strategic moments during the race, most often used to pass another boat.

-Similarly interval training relies on alternating low and high intensity workouts.
-Typically your high intensity workouts are brief and accelerated and the low intensity workouts are much longer and slower allowing for recovery.
+Similarly, interval training relies on alternating low and high-intensity workouts.
+Typically your high-intensity workouts are brief and accelerated and the low-intensity workouts are much longer and slower allowing for recovery.
 This kind of training has been shown to provide significant health benefits.

 How can you take this “sprint” concept and apply it to other areas of your life?

-Let’s say you are job hunting and typically you apply to 2 – 3 jobs a week.
+Let’s say you are job hunting and typically you apply for 2 – 3 jobs a week.
 There might be some weeks that slip by with no activity.
 With a sprint commitment you might set these goals: